 Isn’t it ironic that those in our country who experience homelessness are often referred to as invisible people?
-But, how can more than one-half million men, women and children go unseen?
-Especially here in California where more people are homeless than in any other state in the union?
+But, how can more than one-quarter million men, women, and children go unseen?
+Especially here in California, where more people are homeless than in any other state in the union?

-On a given night, that’s 115,738 of our neighbors.
-Some 15,300 of them live in Orange County, where Jamboree is based.
-And, more than one-fourth of those in Orange County experiencing homelessness live with a mental illness.
-In fact, Orange County is among the top 20 regions nationwide with the highest number of children, veterans, families and those living with a disability that experience homelessness.
+On a given night, that’s 151,278 of our neighbors here in California.
+Some 5,700 of them live in Orange County, where Jamboree is based.
+About one-fourth of those in Orange County experiencing homelessness live with a mental illness.
+The Golden State tops the list nationwide with the highest number of children, veterans, families, and those living with a disability that experience homelessness.
 More than statistics, each of these numbers tells a story.

 But Jamboree is working to help shape a different story.
 In 2008, we partnered with HOMES, Inc. – a leading nonprofit provider of housing and support for people with psychiatric disabilities for more than 25 years – to develop the wildly successful Diamond Apartment Homes in Anaheim.

 Looking to start the conversation or learn more?
-Contact Roger Kinoshita, Jamboree's Business Development Director.
+Contact Roger Kinoshita, Jamboree's Vice President of Real Estate Acquisitions.

-We’re proud that more than 475 of our residents are no longer homeless.
+We’re proud that more than 700 of our residents are no longer homeless.
 Despite a mental health diagnosis, they are stable and thriving.
 Our award-winning approach includes several models of Permanent Supportive Housing, including single-family shared homes as well as both dedicated and integrated multifamily properties.
-Download an overview of Jamboree Permanent Supportive Housing and services.
+Download an overview of Jamboree Permanent Supportive Housing.

 Discover the resiliency of our residents and the way they inspire each other to maintain housing stability, improve health, increase financial stability and educational pursuits, and enhance work skills.